uhlmanngroup/splinedist/README.md

 ## Datasets

 The synthetic dataset used in the SplineDist manuscript can be found [here](https://osf.io/z89pq/).This dataset contains synthetic images with mostly star-convex and some non-star convex cell-like objects.

+## Pretrained Models

+Some pretrained SplineDist models are available [here](https://zenodo.org/record/7193306#.Y1EZI9LMJyo).
+These models are trained on open-source datasets of fluorescence microscopy images and Haematoxylin & Eosin stained histology images.